ben/writings/rebase.md

 > Of all the things Git can do, perhaps one of the most feared is the ability to rewrite history.

-The amount of control git gives to its users is what sets it apart from other version-control systems.
+What sets Git apart from other version control systems is the amount of control it provides to its users.
-Users of Subversion or Mercurial, where history is permanent and immutable, generally have two reactions upon discovering the `rebase` command: horror that such a thing even exists, and confusion as to why anyone would want it in the first place.
+If you're used to Subversion or Mercurial, where history is permanent and immutable, you'll probably have two reactions upon discovering the `rebase` command: horror that such a thing even exists, and confusion as to why anyone would want it in the first place.

 ## Why do I want this?

 If you've spent much time working on software, you've probably been in at least one of these situations:

-* You're working on a feature, but find yourself with two chunks of work that should be separate.
+* While working on a feature, you find that you've written a utility that's useful in other parts of the system, but it's tangled up with your feature.
 * You forgot to delete a file, and a two-line bug fix got spread across 3 commits.
-* You had to make a new commit that *only* undoes some changes introduced in a previous commit.
+* You had to make a commit that *only* undoes some changes introduced in an older commit.
 * You started working on a bugfix, which later turned into a deploy-it-yesterday hotfix.

 Rebase can help you solve these problems, or avoid them entirely.
-It's much like using a word processor instead of a typewriter - you can edit your story and fix problems before sending it to the printer.

 It's easiest to think about this by seeing it in action.
 Let's look at a couple of examples.

 *[
+Diagram key:
-A note on diagrams: green blocks are commits, and their arrows indicate "parenthood", so they point backward in time.
+Green blocks are commits, and their arrows indicate "parenthood", so they point backward in time.
 The gray blocks are branch refs, and their arrows indicate the commit they refer to.
 Blue blocks are remote refs.
 ]*

 ## A trivial example

-In this example, the `master` branch (which is shared with the whole team) and your own personal `experiment` branch (which only exists on your machine) have diverged somewhat.
+Here's a situation where the `master` branch (which is shared with the whole team) and your own personal `experiment` branch (which only exists on your machine) have diverged somewhat.

 ![](trivial-1a.png)